CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     The results are now stored at `output.csv`

-    Please note that the file `my_export_data.ref_binary_hash.json` also has the string zlib-compressed and encoded in `base64`.
+    Please note that from version **1.05** the file `my_export_data.ref_binary_hash.json` also has the string zlib-compressed and encoded in `base64`.
 For storing it you could use:

     ```bash
     jq -r 'to_entries[] | [.key, .value.zlib_base64_binary_digit_string] | @csv' < my_export_data.ref_binary_hash.json | awk 'BEGIN {print "id,zlib_base64_binary_digit_string"}{print}' > output.csv
     ```

+    If you are reading this, it's because you know what you are doing :smile:.
+You might want to check the [QR-codes page]( qr-code-generator.md).

     ##### last change 2023-10-13 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)